ogeesan/python-bpod-sessiondata/README.md

 SessionData = load_sessiondata_dict(path/to/SessionData.mat)
 ```

-I recommend using `SessionDataClass` Because plotting functions and other bits and pieces were built to work with `BpodDataClass` rather than a dictionary, and extending the functionality is banger.
+I recommend using `SessionDataClass` for two reasons: because `pybpoddata.analysis` was built to work with `SessionDataClass` and because extending functionality with classes is perfect for this type of data.
+But it’s simpler (in some cases) to interact with the diction

 ## What loading does